meteor/tutorials/source/blaze/step05.md

 {{#template name="blaze-step05"}}

+---
-# Checking off and deleting tasks
+title: Checking off and deleting tasks
+---

 Until now, we have only interacted with a collection by inserting documents.
 Now, we will learn how to update and remove them.